hci-lab/pgfplot-extensions/Stem and Leaf plot/README.md

 ## Notes
   * stem and leaf for is under maintainace by hci-lab students
-  * stem and leaf data must be ordered
+  * stem and leaf data must be ordered in **Ascending Way **

 ## Bugs (fixed / not)
   * fixing character width

 ## TODO
-  * adding colors for last two types of stems
+  * adding colors for last two types of stems :
+    1. partialStemNleaf
+    2. fivePinsStemNleaf